frc4206/2022Ronin_v2022-05/README.md

-# SwerveDriveTrain </br>
+# RobotOverview </br>
-**Basic Swerve Code for a Swerve Module using Falcon Motors, a CTRE CANCoder, and a CTRE Pigeon Gyro** </br>
+**SwerveDrive robot with a High Port Shooter and a Traversal Climb** </br>
-This code was designed with SDS MK3 style modules in mind, but should be easily adaptable to other styles of modules.</br>
+This robot uses SDS MK4 L4s, has pathing for multiple autos ranging from 1-5 cargo with limelight targeting, uses a BeamBreak Sensor in the conveyor for accuracy, and runs off 14 falcons.

 **Setting Constants**
 ----